GlitchSecure/website/_pages/intake.md

 feature-button1-link: "#demo"

 feature-title2: "Expert advice in real-time."
 feature-subtitle2: "Our dedicated security experts are available throughout the assessment period to provide advice and help you along the way.
-We'll work with you to triaging findings, understand technical details, and ensure vulnerabilities are correctly mitigated."
+We'll work with you to triage findings, understand technical details, and ensure vulnerabilities are correctly mitigated."
 feature-button2: "Learn More"
 feature-button2-link: "#demo"